Minimalist Depression Guide – Four do’s and four don’ts

-The great news is that a minimalist approach to Depression recovery is all you need.
-Here is the minimalist depression guide.
+The great news is that a minimalist guide to Depression recovery may be all you need.

-So here are four Dos and four Don’ts – which will take you a long way to your depression recovery
+Here are four Dos and four Don’ts – which will take you a long way to your depression recovery.
+Your minimalist depression guide.

 - Believe in recovery